 Here is a little more of our history for those who are interested…

 Starting as a Quarry

-Te Puna Quarry Park is situated at Te Puna, 12 kilometres north of Tauranga in the Bay of Plenty, North Island of New Zealand, at the end of Quarry Road.
+Te Puna Quarry Park is situated at Te Puna, 12 kilometres west of Tauranga in the Bay of Plenty, North Island of New Zealand, at the end of Te Puna Quarry Road.
 Because of the confiscation of land from the indigenous Maori people by the Government of the day in 1864, comparatively little history is remembered or recorded of the inland Te Puna area.

 This site of 32 hectares was reserved for “quarry purposes” by Government Gazette notice in 1911 as Crown Land vested in the then Tauranga County Council.